xwl42/tp/docs/UserGuide.md

 * Missing fields & Non-positive index: \
   `Invalid command format!
-    delete: Deletes the person identified by the index number used in the displayed person list.
+    delete: Deletes the student identified by the index number used in the displayed student list.
     Parameters: INDEX (must be a positive integer)
     Example: delete 1`
 *  Index out of range: \
-  `The person index provided is invalid`
+  `The student index provided is invalid`

 ### Clearing all entries : `clear`